wernsey/d.awk/README.md

 Configuration options can be set in the `BEGIN` block of the script, or passed to the script through Awk's `-v` command-line option:
 - `-v Title="My Document Title"` to set the `<title/>` of the HTML
 - `-v Clean=1` to treat the input file as a normal Markdown file.
+Use this option to create HTML documents from your project's README.md and related files.
 - `-v StyleSheet=style.css` to use a separate file as style sheet.
 - `-v TopLinks=1` to have links to the top of the document next to headers.
 - `-v Pretty=0` disable syntax highlighting.  \